The Stimulators: History

 Patrick Mack died in 1983 of complications associated with AIDS, ending the Stimulators' run.

 Mercedes, Flanagan, and Marden have played reunion shows with the latter on vocals, notably opening for their old friends the Bad Brains on October 11, 2006, one of the last ever shows at CBGB.
 Mercedes and Marden recorded a song called "song about murder", which is about Hilly Kristal and CBGB, and references events in the Stimulators' heyday.
 The duo continue to collaborate on projects, but Mercedes has stated are unlikely to revive the Stimulators moniker: "that happened... you can't go home again."

 In 2018, Mercedes teamed up with Marden and former singer of the iconic 1960s girl group The Crystals, LaLa Brooks to work on a new project called Dae Lilies.

 Mercedes has been a feature writer for the entertainment site Music Realms since 2016.

-Denise has been the lead guitarist of an all-girl Motley Crue tribute band called Girls Girls Girls since 2006 and is still actively playing with the band.
+Denise has been the lead guitarist of an all-girl Mötley Crüe tribute band called Girls Girls Girls since 2006 and is still actively playing with the band.